poooi/poi-plugin-leveling/README.md

 ### Current

+- Ship filter is now more properly interpreted.

+- Ship filter: new level filter that shows only those under their final remodel levels

+- Added few common leveling goals on editing panel

 - Newly added goal will take ship's next remodel level into account.

 - Allow uncertain value on flagship setting.